Global University Rankings are like comparing potatoes to coco-yam or peaches to agbalumo (White Star Apple)

 We learnt to smile into the fire.

 I am not saying that Nigerian universities are in an acceptable state.
 Not in the least!
-However, the assessment of whether or not the agbalumo is fit to eat, should be based on whether or not it is a good agbalumo, and not how different the peach is.
+However, the assessment of whether or not the agbalumo is fit to eat, should be based on whether or not it is a good agbalumo, and not how different from the peach it is.
 Many a person has sucked on a maggot-filled agbalumo.
 However, we cannot say that an agbalumo is bad because it is not a peach.
 Not matter what we do we cannot turn an agbalumo into a peach.

 It is not the first person to get to the finish line who is the better runner, but the one who has come the furthest.
 We have run through unbelievable obstacles, we have scaled walls designed to defeat us, hurdles placed specifically to trip us up.